jay-depot/turnpike/README.md

 A stylistically permissive, flexible MVC framework for Node.js

-Built on Connect, Turnpike aims to provide a similar productivity boost as other MVC frameworks that include code generators.
+Built on Express, Turnpike aims to provide a similar productivity boost as other MVC frameworks that include code generators.
 Developers coming from Rails or Symfony should find many of the idioms familiar.

 ## Features:
  - Automatically manages worker processes for high availability and optimal performance in a multi-CPU production environment.